TracerBench/tracerbench/README.md

 # Motivation

 There’s currently a gap in performance analysis tooling for web applications, especially for Ember Applications.
-Developers today struggle to quickly find and analyze performance regressions which would empower them to make quick, iterative changes within their local development environment.
-Regressions need to be automatically uncovered, propagated and reported with both regression size and actionable data that explains the problem to maximize value and usefulness for the developer.
+Developers do not have a mechansim for quickly and easily understanding the performance consequences around code changes, and are not automatically alerted in the event of a performance regression.
+Regressions need to be automatically uncovered and reported, including the performance effect and actionable data that allows developers to dig deeper and address them.

-A single trace varies far too much to detect regressions in small changes to an app unless the effect size is very large.
-Additionally, most statistical tests assume sample independence which given caching like Chrome's v8 caching is quite difficult to meet.
+A single trace varies far too much to reliably and conclusively detect regressions around small changes to an app unless the effect size is very large.
+Multi-sample statistical tests require sample independence, which is difficult to obtain due to Chrome's v8 caching.

 TracerBench has been greatly inspired by the Chromium benchmark tool [Telemetry](https://github.com/catapult-project/catapult/blob/master/telemetry/docs/run_benchmarks_locally.md).

-When comparing TracerBench to [Lighthouse](https://github.com/GoogleChrome/lighthouse).
-The primary difference is TracerBench is focused on getting a low variance for a metric across many samples versus getting a hard to replicate performance report.
+## How does TracerBench compare to [Lighthouse](https://github.com/GoogleChrome/lighthouse)?
+TracerBench focuses on getting a low-variance performance report across many samples, where Lighthouse provides a high-variance report based on a single sample.
 Lighthouse enables many "disabled-by-default" tracing categories while TracerBench can be instrumented without any "disabled-by-default" and with minimal impact on your application; as such TracerBench instrumentation can be "check-in" and left in your application without worry of negative performance impacts.

 # User-Stories